astrohart/MFR/MFR.Settings.Configuration/README.md

 Gets or sets a value indicating whether we should match the whole word on found text.

-<a name='P-MFR-Settings-Configuration-ProjectFileRenamerConfiguration-PromptUserToReloadOpenSolution'></a>
-### PromptUserToReloadOpenSolution `property`

-##### Summary

-Gets or sets a value indicating whether the application should prompt the user if it detects that one or more instances of Visual Studio are open, but none of them have the target Solution(s) loaded.

-##### Remarks

-The default value of this property is `true`.

-Set to `false` to suppress the display of the warning message box.
-If users suppress the message box, and one or more of the target Solution(s) are indeed loaded by a running instance of Visual Studio, then there may be file-sharing/permissions issues during the operation(s).

 <a name='P-MFR-Settings-Configuration-ProjectFileRenamerConfiguration-ReOpenSolution'></a>
 ### ReOpenSolution `property`